snowch/vast-docker-compose-examples/demos/streaming_lakehouse/README.md

 ## Getting Started

-- Clone the parent project
+- Clone this git repository.
-- Copy `.env-example` to `.env-local` and update to reflect your environment
+- Copy `.env-example` to `.env-local` in the repo root folder and update it to reflect your environment
 - Run the following projects:
   - [nifi](../../nifi)
   - [kafka](../../kafka)